 USAID’s half a century of experience has shown that health programs that address gender barriers improve development outcomes overall.
 When women are educated and can earn and control income, infant mortality declines, child health and nutrition improve, agricultural productivity rises, population growth slows, economies expand, and cycles of poverty are broken.
-Since 1965, USAID has provided women and couples with voluntary family planning information, products, and services to support women’s and couple’s ability to make and act upon informed reproductive decisions about the timing and spacing of their pregnancies.
-Maternal and child health programming became an important focus in the early 1980s, and HIV/AIDS prevention and treatment programs have been adjusted to focus on women’s unique vulnerabilities to infection.
+Since 1965, USAID has provided voluntary family planning information, products, and services to support women’s and couple’s ability to make and act upon informed reproductive decisions about the timing and spacing of their pregnancies.
+Maternal and child health programming became an important focus in the early 1980s, and HIV and AIDS prevention and treatment programs have been adjusted to focus on women’s unique vulnerabilities to infection.
 Other health programs that address women’s needs include nutrition, malaria, and pandemic disease programs.

 In 2012, USAID launched a new gender policy [PDF, 2.7MB] to ensure that the Agency uses more effective, evidence-based investments in gender equality and female empowerment and incorporates these efforts into its core development programming.
 The policy forms an umbrella for additional strategies and polices, including on gender-based violence and on trafficking in persons.